From Dynasties to the Digital Age: Experience China’s Changing Culture on a Tour of its most Celebrated Landmarks

 The Mutianyu Portion of the Great Wall

-majestic mountain in order to refine his Pills of Immortality.
+In ancient times people believed that Huang Di (a King in Chinese legend) had come here to refine his Pills of Immortality.
 During the Qin Dynasty (221-206 BC), it was known as Mount Yi, but was renamed Mount Huang in 747 AD in honor of the Yellow Emperor.
 Evidently it wasn’t enough to just make himself immortal, his name had to be immortalized too!

 The Hutongs of Beijing

 The beauty of Beijing’s hutongs is indefinable and, rather fittingly, there is no exact definition for the word “hutong”.
 The term is commonly used to refer to ancient streets and districts in Beijing that have remained largely unchanged.
 There is even an old Chinese saying in the city which states: “There are 360 hutongs that are named, but the hutongs without names are as plentiful as blackberries”.
 This may be something of an exaggeration but, like blackberries, hutongs are one of the sweetest parts of Beijing!
 Many of them date back further than 800 years and act as a sort of time capsule, connecting this modern city with its ancient past.

 Yet, unlike many of Beijing’s illustrious historical sites, people still inhabit the hutongs and perpetuate a way of life that has long since been forgotten by the city’s urbanites.
 Walking down one of these ancient passageways and feeling the well-worn flagstones beneath your feet, with the trees rustling above you and the muffled cries of vendors in the distance, you’ll be thankful that this peaceful slice of history still exists.
 Read more about The Hutongs of Beijing.